the-markup/investigation-nonprofit-privacy/README.md

 ### Which IRS Categories We Looked At

-We chose to look at nonprofits labelled with certain IRS Activity Codes in the IRS master file.
+We chose to look at nonprofits labeled with certain IRS Activity Codes in the IRS master file.
 Below are the codes we looked at, and a description as taken from [a table maintained by the Urban Institute](https://nccs.urban.org/publication/irs-activity-codes).

 | NTEE Code | Description |
 |----|----|